(Click to read a Brief Bio)

-Violinist Jae-In Shin has distinguished herself as one of the most promising artists, performing extensively throughout Europe, North America and Asia since her concerto debut at the age of 10.
-She has made further solo appearances with the Seoul Symphony, Port Angeles Symphony, UW Symphony, Daejeon Philharmonic, Gloria Chamber Ensemble, Seattle Philharmonic, and Washington Idaho Symphony and often performed live on national television and radio such as on KBS and King FM Radio.
+Violinist Jae-In Shin has distinguished herself as one of the most promising artists, performing extensively throughout Europe, North America and Asia, since her concerto debut with one of the major orchestras in Korea at the age of 11.
+She has made further solo appearances with the Seoul Symphony, Port Angeles Symphony, UW Symphony, Seattle Metropolitan Chamber Orchestra, Daejeon Philharmonic, Sammamish Symphony, Seattle Philharmonic, and Washington Idaho Symphony and often performed live on local and national television and radio such as on KBS and King FM Radio.

-Since the age of 4 she studied music at the Preparatory School of Korean National University of Arts, Yewon School, and Seoul Arts High School and received her bachelor’s degree in music at Yonsei University in Korea, Master’s degree at Yale University on full scholarship, and Doctoral degree at University of Washington.
+Since the age of 4 Jae-In studied music at the Preparatory School of Korean National University of Arts, Yewon School, and Seoul Arts High School and received her bachelor’s degree in music at Yonsei University in Korea, Master’s degree at Yale University, and Doctoral degree at University of Washington.
 She studied with Dong-Suk Kang, Hyo Kang and, Ronald Patterson and appeared at the master classes by Gil Shaham, Nam-Yoon kim, Kurt Sassmannshaus, and Paul Kantor.

 Throughout the world, Jae-In has won 1st place in

 Music Concours, the Korea-Germany Music Competition, the Baroque